singareddyb/algorithms_python_impl/README.md

 [Binary Search]:
   Using a Divide-and-Conquer strategy on an already sorted list, implementing a very basic algorithm for search through a list of elements and recursively        searching for the element.
 Search complexity is logarithmic again.
 O(log n)

+[Minimum Edit Distance]:
+  A Dynamic Programming implementation for determining the minimum number of operations needed to convert string-A to string-B.